AntoineMartinPoly/FittsTest/Assets/README.md

 # VR Fitts Test

-This unity project is part of a phD research by Maxime Hébert-Lavoie.
+This unity project is part of a PhD research by Maxime Hébert-Lavoie.
 It is a VR adaptation of a [Fitts Test!](https://www.yorku.ca/mack/FittsLawSoftware/) with graphics degradation.

 ## Requirements